-The Cooperative Agreement of CDC with Ministry of Health supports HIV adult care and support in facilities and community settings.
+Care HBHC 42,906 0 Narrative: The Cooperative Agreement of CDC with Ministry of Health supports HIV adult care and support in facilities and community settings.
 The main types of care and support services provided to persons living with HIV/AIDS are Home - based care for clients who are in need, provision of pharmaceuticals for illnesses such as diarrhea and Opportunistic Infections, laboratory investigations, pain and symptom relief, psychological and spiritual support and end -of- life care and bereavement services, safe water interventions, nutritional assessment and counseling support.
 Preventive services include partner/couples counseling, testing and support, STI diagnosis and treatment and family planning, counseling and condom provision.
 All of these types of services take place at the community or health facility settings.
 At the health facility level services such as provision of pharmaceuticals, clorosol and provision of IEC materials for safe water.
 Home based care nurses provide services in the community.
 These include psychological and spiritual support and end of life care.
-Community support groups some non-governmental organizations, relatives of clients and home based care nurses form linkages between program sites and non-HIV specific services such as food support.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 75,000 0

-In previous years PEPFAR's, support for TB/HIV was mainly through technical support provided by the local CDC office and funding through implementing partners such as PAHO and FXB.
+Community support groups some non-governmental organizations, relatives of clients and home based care nurses form linkages between program sites and non-HIV specific se Strategic Area ervices such as food support.
+Budget Code Planned Amount On Hold Amount Care НУТВ 75,000 0 Narrative: 10,000 In previous years PEPFAR's, support for TB/HIV was mainly through technical support provided by the local CDC office and funding through implementing partners such as PAHO and FXB.
 For FY2011 the NTP will continue to receive direct funding as part of the Ministry of Health CoAg to "expand and strengthen the quality of services and information related to the TB/HIV activities in-country, with coordination from CDC and their implementing partners".

-The National Tuberculosis Program (NTP) in collaboration with the National AIDS Program Secretariat (NAPS), and its partners has developed the country's strategic plan as well as set guidelines for TB, HIV and TB HIV patients.
+The National Tuberculosis Program (NTP) in collaboration with the National AIDS Program Secretariat (NAPS), and its partners has developed the country's strategic plan as well as set guidelines for TB, HIV and TB HIV patients. least 6 of the 10 regions in G This will include the supervis ongoing monitoring of the clu recruitment of a DOT HAAR workers. 'uyana. sion of the administration of T inical status of co-infected pa T supervisor and a social wor nprove the management of du B medications as well as at le tients.
+The funding will contin ker as well as facilitate the tr ation of TB/HIV collaborative east one dose of ARVs and twe to support the aining of existing DOT report data and track progress towards stated objectives.